gluon-lang/gluon/TUTORIAL.md

 | Err e | Ok t
 ```

-Gluon also has a second wy of grouping data which is the enumeration type which allows you to represent a value being one of several variants.
-In the example above is the representation of gluons standard `Result` type which represents either the value having been successfully computed (`Ok t`) or that an error occured (`Err e`).
+Gluon also has a second way of grouping data which is the enumeration type which allows you to represent a value being one of several variants.
+In the example above is the representation of gluons standard `Result` type which represents either the value having been successfully computed (`Ok t`) or that an error occurred (`Err e`).

 #### Alias type